 The Air Force also has more than three dozen field operating agencies and direct reporting units which directly support the mission by providing unique services.

 Together with Air Force Reserve and Air National Guard forces, the United States Air Force is the best in the world.

-The acting Secretary of the Air Force is John P. Roth, the Chief of Staff of the Air Force is Gen. Charles Q. Brown, Jr., the Vice Chief of Staff is Gen. David Allvin, and the Chief Master Sergeant of the Air Force is CMSAF Joanne S. Bass.
+The Secretary of the Air Force is Frank Kendall, the Chief of Staff of the Air Force is Gen. Charles Q. Brown, Jr., the Vice Chief of Staff is Gen. David Allvin, and the Chief Master Sergeant of the Air Force is CMSAF Joanne S. Bass.

 Air Force District of Washington Public Affairs: email@example.com

 1500 West Perimeter Rd.
 Suite 5790 Joint Base Andrews, Md.
 20762-7002 Comm: (240) 612 - 6464 DSN: 612 - 6464